markdingo/go-websocket-demo/README.md

 1. Run `'./client ws://localhost:8080 AAPL SPY'` in another terminal

-1. Repeat step 3 as many times as you wish in new terminal windows
+1. Repeat the previous step as many times as you wish in a new terminal to create a swarm of clients.
+The server should easily handle 100s if not 1000s of clients.

 1. If you wait for over a minute you'll see the client exchange Ping messages with the server and print the latency of that message exchange